slerman12/Governance-original-and-for-future-editing/Does-Nature-Endorse?.md

               - [People make mistakes.](https://www.vox.com/culture/2023/9/18/23878706/russell-brand-sexual-assault-allegations) (links to accusations)
         - As for job market competition, the most dangerous competitor is automation and robotics in industry, but machines, or people, doing the work we don't want to do, for us, under a good economic system, should not be a bad thing.
           - Unless that work is love, and I mean love.
 TV, movies, video games, porn, dildos, fleshlights, Harry Potter books, I don't know.
 Sex bots.
+            - And I think there's something to be said about texting, and clarified here.
+I wrote "and I mean love."
+That is to say, technology should not take the place of humans in giving and receiving love.
+Humanizing technology is as much of a risk to the future day as objectifying humans.
+But it's not to say, that those listed things are "actual love," meaning, they are not bad.
+As long as we remember they are technology, fake, synthetic, and that behind them might be a human who's in enormous pain, writing this right now.

 ### Voting Reforms